Millbrook, Southampton: Millbrook today

 Millbrook as a district is split by the A35 dual carriageway, Tebourba Way.
 In general, on the west are council estates, and on the east are private housing, including Regents Park and Freemantle.
 The estates consist of Millbrook Park, Mansel Park, Wimpson Estate, Redbridge Estate, Maybush, Brownhill and the Channel Islands Estate.
 There is also an industrial area close to Southampton container port, which shares a boundary with Millbrook.

 The main A33 road route into the city centre from the west passes through Millbrook, effectively creating the boundary between the industrialised part of Millbrook (to the south) and the residential areas (to the north).

 Millbrook is home to the Western Community Hospital and a large Tesco supermarket.
 There is also a small retail park with a bowling alley and two hardware stores.
 Along Millbrook point road, there is Goals soccer centre, a 12-pitch five-a-side football ground.
 There is a lot of green park land in Millbrook, hence its full title of Millbrook Park Estate, this includes Green Park, Mansel Park, Test Park, Millbrook Recreation Ground, as well as numerous school playing fields.
 A huge green belt cuts through the main estate, from Millbrook roundabout, to the Top Shops on Windermere Avenue.
+Southampton City Farm run by the Oasis charity occupies 5 acres of land in Millbrook.